 The most successful weekend in Sussex Junior basketball history took place this weekend at the National Basketball Performance centre in Manchester.
-The Worthing Thunder Juniors had both under 14 and 16 teams competing for the most prestigious event in basketball, the play-off final fours.
-Having finished joint top of the south premier league, the under 14 team coached by Mark Richards had a comfortable route to the finals disposing of Milton Keynes and Sheffield Sharks by 27 and 22 points respectively.
+Sponsored by Secure Site UK, The Worthing Thunder Juniors had both under 14 and 16 teams competing for the most prestigious event in basketball, the play-off final fours.
+Having finished joint top of the South Premiere League, the under 14 team coached by Mark Richards had a comfortable route to the finals disposing of Milton Keynes and Sheffield Sharks by 27 and 22 points respectively.
 Facing the City of Birmingham in the semi-final was also surprisingly comfortable after a slow start.
 Thunder were always in control leading by 15 points at half time and ran out winners 99-72 led by 37 points from Cameron Hildreth and 16 from Abdou Gaye.
 “The support from the family and friends was fantastic” said Mark Richards, “One down and one to go”, as everyone moved into the main hall for the under 16 team to face Newham Youngbloods.

 The masses then trouped back to court 3 for the under 14 final where Thunder was the theme.
 Worthing were up against south premier rivals London Lewisham Thunder.
 Having split games during the regular season, both winning on their respective home courts, it was going to be another nail biter.